 NSSE annually collects information at hundreds of four-year colleges and universities about student participation in activities and programs that promote their learning and personal development.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending their college or university.
 Institutions use their data to identify aspects of the undergraduate experience that can be improved through changes in policy and practice.

-NSSE has been in operation since 2000 and has been used at more than 1,600 colleges and universities in the US and Canada.
+NSSE has been in operation since 2000 and has been used at nearly 1,700 colleges and universities in the US and Canada.
 More than 90% of participating institutions administer the survey on a periodic basis.

-Visit our website: nsse.indiana.edu
+Visit our website: nsse.indiana.edu Prepared 2023-08-14 IPEDS: 174233

-IPEDS: 174233